A Practical Guide to the Shinetsu Trail

 Getting there

 Like I said before, transportation will be one of the biggest drains on your budget.
-The fastest way from Tokyo to Iiyama would be using the Shinkansen bullet train, a notoriously convenient but expensive way of travel.
+The fastest way from Tokyo to Iiyama would be using the Shinkansen bullet train, a notoriously convenient but relatively expensive way of travel.
 A one-way trip from Tokyo to Iiyama would cost upwards of 8000 Yen.
 Of course, it is possible to get a JR Rail Pass that will save you money if you’re planning on using the Shinkansen trains a lot.

 As for shorter distances, the local train networks usually offer a cheaper alternative to the expensive Shinkansen train lines.
 There is a local train line running from Hirataki Station below the end of the Shinetsu Trail to Iiyama Station.
-A one-way ticket will cost between 500-800 Yen.
+A one-way ticket will cost between 500-1000 Yen.

 Shinetsu trail ski lift